 Bankruptcy Petition Preparers

-Bankruptcy petition preparers (BPPs) are individuals who can help the debtor with filling out the official forms, printing them out, and placing them in the order that the local court prefers.
-BPPs are considered to be a debt relief agency, and are regulated as, and are legally prohibited from giving legal advice, such as what chapter to file under; what debts will be discharged; or to provide legal references that are required in some of the forms, such as those for claiming exemptions, nor can they help the debtor with the Chapter 13 repayment plan, which is probably the most difficult form to fill out in a Chapter 13 bankruptcy.
+Bankruptcy petition preparers (BPPs) are individuals who can help the debtor with filling out the official bankruptcy forms, printing them out, and placing them in the order that the local bankruptcy court prefers.
+BPPs are considered a debt relief agency, and are regulated as such, and are legally prohibited from giving legal advice, such as what chapter to file under, what debts will be discharged, or to provide legal references that are required in some of the forms, such as those for claiming exemptions, nor can they help the debtor with the Chapter 13 repayment plan, probably the most difficult form to fill out in a Chapter 13 bankruptcy.
 BPPs generally charge between $100 and $200, depending on the district; however, they are subject to legal caps because the BPPs are only supposed to be helping the debtor to type the forms and organize them, not provide legal advice.

 BPPs do not require any specific training or experience, but are regulated by §110 of the Bankruptcy Code and supervised by the United States Trustee.
-The BPP must file Form B-280, Disclosure of Compensation of Bankruptcy Petition Preparer, which must have the name, address, telephone number, and security number of the BPP and the amount and timing of the debtor's payment to the BPP, and an itemized list of the documents that were actually prepared.
+The BPP must file Form B-280, Disclosure of Compensation of Bankruptcy Petition Preparer, providing the name, address, telephone number, and social security number of the BPP, the amount and date of the debtor's payment to the BPP, and an itemized list of the documents that were actually prepared.

 At the creditors meeting, the trustee may ask the debtor about the BPP, including what they actually did and what they charged, and whether the BPP provided any legal advice.
 In some districts, they may not even be allowed to provide you written materials on bankruptcy law.
 If BPP is found to have violated the law, then the BPP may be forced to return the debtor's fee.

-Tips: BPPs may be unnecessary nowadays because the United States Trustee's website provides the official bankruptcy forms that can be filled in, although they cannot be saved to disk.
+Some debtors with simple no-asset cases may be able to file bankrutcy themselves, now that the United States Trustee's website provides the official bankruptcy forms that can be filled in, although they cannot be saved to disk.

 However, these forms can be saved on disk by printing to a file such as a PDF file or Microsoft's XPS format as a record of the petition.
 However, make sure that they print out correctly and be aware that the file cannot be altered afterward.